The following are the system requirements to install and

 Web service feature cannot be installed, and the Export()

 function, if used, will return an error.

-Post-Update Action feature requires version 4.0 of
+the Post-Update Action feature require version 4.5 or higher

-the Microsoft .NET Framework.
-Without version 4.0
+of the Microsoft .NET Framework.
+Without version 4.5 of the

 Internet Information Services (IIS)

 Installation of the Currency Server Web service feature

 (serving .NET and SOAP clients) requires that the Internet

 and running, and that ASP.NET be installed and enabled.